eduardocasino/k-1008-visable-memory-card-replica/README.md

 ## Licensing

 This is a personal project that I am sharing in case it is of interest to any retrocomputing enthusiast and all the information in this repository is provided "as is", without warranty of any kind.
-I am not liable for any damages that may occur, whether it be to individuals, objects, KIM-1 computers, kittens or any other pets. **It should also be noted that everything in this repository is a work in progress, has not been tested and may contain errors, therefore anyone who chooses to use it does so at their own risk**.
+I am not liable for any damages that may occur, whether it be to individuals, objects, KIM-1 computers, kittens or any other pets. **It should also be noted that everything in this repository is a work in progress and, although the board has been tested, may contain errors.
+Therefore, anyone who chooses to use it does so at their own risk**.

 [![license](https://i.creativecommons.org/l/by-nc/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc/4.0/)